-- to a class or school must receive prior specific approval from the Office of District Communications.
-Flyers or announcements approved by the Office of District Communications shall be distributed through the online Community Opportunities.
-A single flyer concerning a non school event may be posted in the building common area, at the discretion of the building Principal. - 4.
-Persons or organizations seeking to distribute flyers or announcements concerning school events to a class or school must receive prior specific approval from the building Principal. - 5.
-District staff may, at its discretion, announce, or authorize to be announced, any lecture, community activity, or film which it feels has educational merit. - 6.
-District staff may, upon approval of the Board of Education, cooperate with any agency in promoting
+- 4. Persons or organizations seeking to distribute flyers or announcements concerning school events to a class or school must receive prior specific approval from the building Principal. - 5.
+District staff may, at its discretion, announce, or authorize to be announced, any lecture, community activity, or film which it feels has educational merit. - District staff may, upon approval of the Board of 6.
+Education, cooperate with any agency in promoting activities in the general public interest, and which promotes education that is in the best interest of the students.

-- activities in the general public interest, and which promotes education that is in the best interest of the students. - Middle and high schools are permitted to sell advertising space for publications such as student newspapers, sports rosters, theater productions, and year books, subject to the approval of the Principal. - 8.
+- 7. Middle and high schools are permitted to sell advertising space for publications such as student newspapers, sports rosters, theater productions, and year books, subject to the approval of the Principal. - 8.
 The District may sell commercial advertising in or on scoreboards; Or other appropriate locations in athletic facilities at Elementary, Middle, or High Schools.
-All revenue generated from such advertising shall be used for the sole purpose of maintaining and upgrading the athletic facilities across the District. - The District may permit advertising by Districtapproved Adopt-A-School partners, for Office of District Communications initiatives or sports advertising agreements entered into with the Omaha Public Schools Foundation and approved by the Superintendent of the Superintendent's designee. - 10.
+All revenue generated from such advertising shall be used for the sole purpose of maintaining and upgrading the athletic facilities across the District. - 9.
+The District may permit advertising by Districtapproved Adopt-A-School partners, for Office of District Communications initiatives or sports advertising agreements entered into with the Omaha Public Schools Foundation and approved by the Superintendent of the Superintendent's designee. - 10.
 Elementary and middle schools may produce school newsletters and or newspapers, but may not sell advertising for these publications.
 However, because of some secondary specialized curriculum areas (e.g., journalism, theatre, performing arts, etc.) advertising space for publications such as student newspapers, sports rosters, theatre productions, and any advertising authorized by this Policy shall be student-oriented and consistent with the District's educational standards and goals.
-The District may control the content of advertising as allowed by law.
-Advertisement on District property or at District events may not include information or materials that:
+The District may control the content of advertising as allowed by